CheckoutFinland/checkout-finland-for-woocommerce/README.md

 After installation go to WooCommerce -> Settings -> Payments and select "Manage" next to OP Payment Service for WooCommerce to review settings.

-### Manually

-Go to the [Releases](https://github.com/OPMerchantServices/op-payment-service-for-woocommerce/releases) page and download the ready to install version numbered zip-file from the Assets-section.

 ### Via Composer

 1. If you have Composer installed: